David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- Montgomery has carried the ball 205 times for a team-high 777 yards (48.6 per game), with seven touchdowns.
+- Chicago's top rusher, Montgomery, has carried the ball 205 times for 777 yards (48.6 per game), with seven touchdowns.

-- He also averages 18.4 receiving yards per game, catching 40 passes for 294 yards.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Vikings.